 Other vessels in this size category are also hardworking at providing a sense of style, luxury, and comfort.
 These are the medium sized yachts.
 With a crew to serve both the guests and the yacht, they are often on duty 24 hours a day, like the fishing vessel.

 A fire on board any vessel that is underway is a super-serious matter.
-Vessels in the ~24-meter category are in that perfect-storm size where there is a sizable engine and other operational equipment in the engine room.
+Vessels in the ~24-meter category are in that perfect-storm size where there is a sizable onboard engine, onboard generator, and other operational equipment in the engine room.
 Then, there is a crew, and possibly guests as well.
 They are all confined into small vessel, and there is nowhere to safely retreat.
-A fire in the engine space that is not suppressed expediently will quickly threaten the entire vessel.
+A fire in the onboard engine space that is not suppressed expediently will quickly threaten the entire vessel.

 Even if the crew is well-trained and equipped for marine firefighting (but note—they probably won’t be) and extinguishes the fire, any significant damage in the engine room is problematic.
 Mechanically speaking, almost everything that is important to the vessel is located in the engine space.